abhiTronix/vidgear/docs/gears/netgear/advanced/bidirectional_mode.md

 In this example we are going to implement a bare-minimum example, where we will be sending video-frames _(3-Dimensional numpy arrays)_ of the same Video bidirectionally at the same time, for testing the real-time performance and synchronization between the Server and the Client using this(Bidirectional) Mode.

-!!! tip "This feature is great for building applications like Real-Time Video Chat."
+!!! tip "This example is useful for building applications like Real-Time Video Chat."

 !!! info "We're also using [`reducer()`](../../../../../bonus/reference/helper/#vidgear.gears.helper.reducer--reducer) method for reducing frame-size on-the-go for additional performance."